Tyler Ivey: Professional career

+Houston Astros

 Ivey split the 2017 season between the rookie-level Gulf Coast League Astros and the Tri City ValleyCats of the Low-A New York–Penn League, posting a combined 0–3 record with a 5.63 ERA in 38 innings.
 He split the 2018 season between the Quad Cities River Bandits of the Single-A Midwest League and the Buies Creek Astros of the High-A Carolina League, posting a combined 4–6 record with a 2.97 ERA and 135 strikeouts over 112 innings.
 Ivey split the 2019 season between the GCL Astros, Fayetteville Woodpeckers, and Corpus Christi Hooks of the Double-A Texas League, going a combined 4–0 with a 1.38 ERA and 68 strikeouts over 52 innings.

 Ivey did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 On November 20, 2020, the Astros added Ivey to their 40-man roster to protect him from the Rule 5 draft.

 On May 21, 2021, Ivey was promoted to the major leagues for the first time.
 He made his debut that day as the starting pitcher against the Texas Rangers, drawing a no-decision while allowing 4 runs in 4 2/3 innings of work.
 On June 12, Ivey revealed that he had been pitching through elbow pain since suffering a grade one UCL strain in 2019 and that he would not pitch again in 2021.
 He stated “apparently I have the nerve endings of a 75-year old man in my elbow.
 That probably explains a lot”.
 Ivey was designated for assignment on April 7, 2022.
 On April 11, he cleared waivers and was sent outright to the Triple-A Sugar Land Space Cowboys.

 Ivey retired from professional baseball in May 2022, citing "burnout" as a reason behind the decision.
 He briefly became a salesman before deciding to return to the Astros organization for spring training in 2025.
 Ivey was assigned to Triple-A Sugar Land to begin the season.
-He elected free agency on November 6.
+In 27 appearances (25 starts) for the Space Cowboys, he compiled a 4-10 record and 5.83 ERA with 102 strikeouts over 122 innings of work.
+Ivey elected free agency following the season on November 6, 2025.

+Tecolotes de los Dos Laredos

+On January 26, 2026, Ivey signed with the Tecolotes de los Dos Laredos of the Mexican League.
+In 18 games (17 starts) he threw 78.1 innings going 5-7 with a 5.74 ERA and 85 strikeouts.

+Fubon Guardians

+On August 23, 2026, Ivey signed with the Fubon Guardians of the Chinese Professional Baseball League.